walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

     Blackrock Castle

-...You might be wondering where the `''` (called double-quotes) went.
+...You might be wondering why there's no enclosing `'` single quotes.
-When telling the computer to store some text, you have to put `'` (that's the double-quote character - press Shift+2) at the start and end of the text.
+When telling the computer to store some text, you have to put `'` (that's the single-quote character) at the start and end of the text.
 The computer doesn't store these quote characters, only the text between them.
 The computer will store the variables while the Minecraft Server is running.
 Repeat the last command you entered by